chulinyin/resume/README.md

 6. Run 'webpack -p'
 7. Push it to the remote depository by running `git push`
 8. Done!
-9. Now you can set depository by ' settingsGitHub Pages -> source -> master branch`, and then you can see your resume in the website `yourGithubName.github.io/resume`.
+9. Now you can set depository by 'settingsGitHub Pages -> source -> master branch`, and then you can see your resume in the website `yourGithubName.github.io/resume`.